Supply Chain Compliance

 Fruit of the Loom has dedicated resources working with the suppliers to assist in remediating findings identified during the factory assessment.
 The supply chain sustainability team reviews the corrective action plan for any major findings to ensure that sustainable solutions are identified and they adequately address the root cause.
 Once the corrective action plan is approved, the supply chain sustainability team establishes a communication timeline to follow-up and visit the factory, if necessary, to collaborate with suppliers in the implementation of sustainable corrective actions and to share industry best practices as part of our ongoing education and capacity building initiatives.
 When factories are unwilling to implement improvements to meet our Code of Conduct, even after support from our sustainability team is offered, we may proceed to discontinue our relationship with the factory.

-As a company committed to respect for human rights, we require that all our business partners refrain from purchasing cotton directly from Uzbekistan or knowingly sourcing yarn or textiles from vendors that source cotton from Uzbekistan when manufacturing any of our products.
-In addition, we require that all our business partners take the necessary measures to maintain records identifying the origin of the cotton used in the manufacturing of our products, and to have those records available for audit.
+Cotton produced in Uzbekistan and Turkmenistan is known to be harvested by state-sponsored forced labor.
+Forced labor practices are critical violations of our company’s Code of Conduct.
+As a company committed to respect for human rights, we require that our business partners refrain from purchasing cotton directly from Uzbekistan or Turkmenistan or knowingly using yarn or textiles from vendors that source cotton from Uzbekistan or Turkmenistan when manufacturing any of our products.
+In addition, we require our business partners to maintain records identifying the origin of the cotton used in the manufacturing of our products, and to have those records available for audit.